fatinaina04/NBA-Player-Project/README.md

 # NBA-Player-Project
 # .jar FILES:
-this .jar files need to be added into the classpath of your project.
+these .jar files need to be added into the classpath of your project.
 1. org.json.jar
 2. commons-lang3-3.14.0.jar
 3. opencsv-5.5.2.jar